ivonesh/Recipes/Biscuits & Gravy.md

 Quantity|Ingredients
 ---|---

-1 lb | breakfast sausage
+1 lb | Breakfast sausage
-4 cups of warmed whole milk (50% power for 3 minutes) 6-7 tablespoons of flour
+4 cups | Warmed whole milk (50% power for 3 minutes)
+6-7 Tablespoons | Flour
 2-3 tablespoons of butter, optional, if sausage is lean Salt and plenty of black pepper, to taste